 What is Form 8965 Used For?

-You’ll use form 8965 to report exemptions and to help you calculate the Shared Responsibility Payment for Line 61 of your 1040.
+You’ll use form 8965 to report exemptions and to help you calculate the Shared Responsibility Payment on your 1040.

 Who Needs to Fill out Form 8965?